Professional Skills and Capacity Development

 Tel: +27 12 346 3985

-An intern is an undergraduate from a University of Technology, who requires workplace training to complete his/her academic qualifications.
-The aim of this project is to collaborate with Universities of Technology to place students with employers for the completion of workplace experience component (i.e. Practical 1 and 2) towards the fulfilment of their diploma qualifications.
-This work-integrated experience prepares the intern for the culture of the work place.
-The CBE also monitors and evaluates the workplace training of these interns.
+Work Integrated Learning refers to that component of co-operative that can only be conducted by the employer.
+This learning provides the student with an opportunity to apply and develop the academic knowledge that he/she received at university to relevant problem situations in industry and exposure to typical organisational culture, human relations and working conditions.
+WIL is anchored in the co-operative partnership comprised of the student, university and employer.
+The aim of this programme is to collaborate with universities of technology to place students with employers for the completion of the workplace experience component (i.e. Practical 1 and 2) towards fulfilling their diploma qualifications.
+This work integrated experience prepares the intern for the culture of the workplace.
+The CBE monitors and evaluates the workplace training of these interns.

 For further information please contact: